Dreajar/TetrisZero/README.md

 * Deepened Understanding: This process deepened my understanding of Rust's core concepts and improved my ability to leverage them effectively in my code, even in other languages.

 Machine Learning

 This project is called TetrisZero because there was supposed to be a singleplayer mode where you'd get to play against an AI.
-However,
+However, I just could not get it to work.
+This is probably a skill issue, but I had the following issues:
 * ML Ecosystem: Rust's machine learning ecosystem is not as mature as that of Python or C++.
 This made it difficult to implement advanced AI for the single-player mode against bots.
 * Foreign Function Interface (FFI): Interfacing Rust with other languages, particularly for machine learning models, was a complex task.
 The FFI with Python, while possible, was not straightforward and required careful management to avoid performance overheads.
 Similarly, interfacing with C or C++ for leveraging existing ML libraries resulted in large file sizes, which are often binary executables or libraries that need to be dynamically linked.